aramrw/anki-ogg-2-mp3-converter/README.md

 ## Compatibility

-Anki on Windows 11 has weird artifacting issues already, and this program also causes it to flicker black sometimes.
+Anki on Windows 11 has weird artifacting issues already, and this program also causes it to flicker black a lot.
-If this is a problem, I recommend only launching the shorcut when after you have made your cards.